dmarx/obsidian_vault/_Synthesis.md

 Understanding equilibrium's approach through these lenses enriches our comprehension of system dynamics across physical, biological, and computational realms:

-- **Physical and Chemical Systems:** The interplay between energy minimization and entropy maximization guides the formation and transformation of matter, predicting phase transitions, reaction paths, and molecular configurations.
+- **Physical and Chemical Systems:** The interplay between energy minimization and entropy maximization guides the formation and transformation of matter, predicting [[Phase Transitions]], reaction paths, and molecular configurations.

 - **Biological Systems:** In ecology and evolution, these principles help explain species distribution, ecosystem stability, and evolutionary strategies that balance energy efficiency with adaptive flexibility.